Monday, July 10, 2017

 Of historical interest, both Byers Canyon and Byers Avenue (US 40) in Hot Sulphur Springs were named for William Newton Byers, the founder of the Rocky Mountain News.
 Along with Colorado's first newspaper, Byers owned the hot springs and built the first resort on the site.
 A little known fact is that John Wesley Powell and his boat crews gathered at the resort in the fall of 1868 to assemble their equipment and practice river running in the adjacent rapids of the Colorado River.
 In fact, two of Powell's crew were employees of the Rocky Mountain News, sent by Byers to provide news reports on the trip down the Colorado River through the Grand Canyon.
 And, just incidentally, the famous geologist also made the first recorded ascent of nearby 14,259' Long's Peak while he was in the vicinity.
 Not bad for a one-armed former Civil War major!

 A little farther west on US 40 is the tiny town of Parshall and the turnoff to paved CR 3 and a connection to the Ute Pass Road (CR 15).
-CR 3 takes RVers to Free camping (no license requirements for camping and no reservations) around the shores of the Denver Water Board's Williams Fork Reservoir.
+CR 3 takes RVers to $25/night camping (it was Free until 2024) around the shores of the Denver Water Board's Williams Fork Reservoir.
 Take CR 3 about 2.5 miles to paved CR 341 for the East Boat Ramp, designated campsites with picnic tables and fire rings, pit toilets, and an RV dump.
 Or go 3.8 miles to gravel CR 33 and then another 2.8 miles to the West Boat Ramp near a peninsula sticking out into the lake.
 The west area provides more designated campsites with picnic tables, fire rings, and pit toilets.
-There are about 45 designated back-in and pull-thru campsites in the two areas and plenty of space on the peninsula for dispersed camping.
-Don't count on having potable water, campground shade, great cell service, or OTA TV stations, but it's perfect for long RVs, solar panels, generators, satellite dishes, and rainbow trout, lake trout, and northern pike fishing (with a CO fishing license, of course).
+There are 56 designated back-in and pull-thru campsites in the two areas, but dispersed camping is no longer allowed.
+Don't count on having potable water, campground shade, great cell service (2 bars on Verizon), or OTA TV stations, but it's perfect for long RVs, solar panels, generators, satellite dishes, and rainbow trout, lake trout, and northern pike fishing (with a CO fishing license, of course).
 When we were there in August 2023, nearly all of the campsites were occupied on a weekend.
-And all of the level boondocking sites on the peninsula were filled with groups of fishermen, paddleboarders, and families with kids enjoying their final weekend before school started.
 The lake was still so full (in August!) that a couple of eastern campsites were partially flooded.
-So all the boat ramps on the west side of the lake were closed.
+In addition, all of the boat ramps on the west side of the lake were closed.

 Interestingly, the town of Parshall may be the only one in the nation named for a 20th century civil engineering professor.
 In 1922, Professor Ralph Parshall of Colorado A&M College (now Colorado State University) received a patent for a structure that could accurately measure water flow in streams and irrigation ditches.
 The first-ever river-scale "Parshall flume" was installed west of Byers Canyon on the Colorado River and the town took its name from that flume!